Action (store)

-Action is a Dutch-French international discount store-chain.
-Owned by different owners like 3i and eurofund V. It sells low budget, non-food and some food products with long shelf lives.
-Action operates stores in ten countries — Netherlands, Belgium, Germany, France, Austria, Luxembourg, Poland, Czech Republic, Italy and since 2022 in Spain and Slovakia.
-As of 2022, Action is operating more than 2,000 stores and employing more than 68,000 employees.
-In 2013, Action had a revenue of just over a billion euros, which was a 14% rise compared to 2012 when they had a revenue of 873 million euros.
+Action is a Dutch international discount store chain with a majority ownership held by British private equity firm 3i, with more than 80% of the shares.
+It sells low budget, non-food and some food products with long shelf lives.
+Action operates stores in 14 countries, Netherlands, Belgium, Germany, France, Austria, Luxembourg, Poland, Czech Republic, Italy, since 2022 in Spain, since 2023 in Slovakia, since 2024 in Portugal and since 2025 in Romania and Switzerland.
+Action, with over 2,500 stores and 70,000 employees, generated €11.3 billion in net sales in 2023.

 History

 Action was founded by Gerard Deen and Rob Wagemaker, who were later joined by Boris Deen.
 They opened their first store in 1993 in Enkhuizen and started expanding by founding new stores that same year.
 In 2002, they had 94 stores; in 2005, the first store was opened in Belgium, in Rijkevorsel; and, in 2009, they opened their first store in Germany.
 In 2012, the company had 300 stores and opened its first store in France.
 In 2014, Action opened its 500th store.
 It continued growing exponentially.
-In 2021, there are more than 1,800 stores across Europe.
+In 2021, there were more than 1,800 stores across Europe.
+In November 2023 they opened their 2500th store.
+In June 2025 they opened their 3000th store.